gjbex/Python-for-data-science/source-code/pandas/README.md

 1. `apply.ipynb`: Jupyter notebook that illustrates the use of the `apply` method in pandas dataframes for applying functions along rows or columns.
 It includes a comparison of performance between using `apply` and vectorized operations.
+1. `numba_and_pandas.ipynb`: Jupyter notebook that demonstrates how to use Numba to optimize performance of operations on pandas dataframes.